Should you introduce your partner to the child?

 HE ISN'T YOUR BOYFRIEND — he's your boy toy (and that's a hot thing, ladies!).
 There is no reason for your kid to get to know him because he's for you!
 You're not going on a family trip to the zoo, or watching Cars together.
 He's slipping in when your kid is fast asleep for a midnight romp, or you're meeting him on your lunch break for some invigorating out of the ordinary day sex (try it!).
-Be clear with yourself and your guy — you're friends with benefits — he's not your kid's friend!
+Be clear with yourself and your guy — you're FWB — he's not your kid's friend!

 To read the other five rules click here: 5 Rules For Having A Friend With Benefits When You're A Single Parent